LuukBlankenstijn/SlugShrink/README.md

 ## Auth modes

-Gewi&#46;sh supports several different modes for authenticating users.
+SlugShrink supports several different modes for authenticating users.
 They can be configured in the frontend.

 - Authless: No login; all requests are treated as admin.
 - Basic: Password login with a JWT cookie (`auth_token`) signed by `JWT_SECRET`.
 Tokens expire after 1 hour.